jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/jr-ta/README.md

 If there are recorded sessions of your Module's Lectures, this may also help you to get a feel for how your module's lecture is currently administered.

-### Shadow a Jr. TA or Senior Instructor
+### Shadow a Jr. IA or Senior Instructor

-You will shadow one or more Jr. TA's for a few days or until the Module Instructor and you feel that you are ready to take questions alone.
+You will shadow one or more Jr. IA's for a few days or until the Module Instructor and you feel that you are ready to take questions alone.

 ### Lecture